Tyrrrz/LightBulb/ReadMe.md

 💡 LightBulb
 ===================

-Background application that automatically adjusts display gamma reducing eye strain at night.
+Background application that reduces eye strain at night by automatically adjusting display gamma based on current time.
+Color temperature profiles are used to determine channel output levels for day and night with smooth transitions between them occuring at sunrise and sunset.

 **Download:**

-To download the latest stable version - navigate to the [releases](https://github.com/Tyrrrz/LightBulb/releases)
+To download the latest stable version - navigate to the [releases](https://github.com/Tyrrrz/LightBulb/releases).

 **Customization:**